korneliuszo/vbados/README.md

 of the guest OS, even if the host OS does not have support to store long these short file names.
-If your host OS does have support for storing persistent short file names and want to use those instead of the autogenerated ones, consider using the option `short` when installing VBSF.
+If your host OS does have support for storing persistent short file names and want to use those instead of the autogenerated ones, consider using the option `/host` when mounting a shared folder.
 If you have a directory with lots of similarly names files, it may help to reduce the chances of a hash collision by increase the number of letters dedicated to the hash portion of the short file names.
-For that, use the `hash <n>` option.
+For that, use the `/hash <n>` option.

 In addition, there is support for translation of extended characters from the host filesystem into the guest DOS' codepage.